 Non-agricultural income

-As mentioned earlier, certain agriculture-related works and the income thus generated, is categorized as non-agricultural income and is taxable.
+As mentioned earlier, certain agriculture-related works and the income thus generated are categorized as non-agricultural income and are taxable.

 - Heavy processing:

-- When an agricultural produce undergoes a process to become marketable, the final product is categorised as non-agricultural.
-For example, the production of tea, coffee, rubber, etc. Also, if a farmer sells processed items without carrying out any agricultural or processing operations, the income would be categorised as business income
+- When agricultural produce undergoes a process to become marketable, the final product is categorized as non-agricultural.
+For example, the production of tea, coffee, rubber, etc. Also, if a farmer sells processed items without carrying out any agricultural or processing operations, the income would be categorized as business income

 - Breeding of livestock: